GLOBAL MARKETS-Revived Brexit hopes lift stocks and sterling

 FED AHEAD

-The single currency has already been gaining against the U.S. dollar, which many analysts believe has entered a cyclical downtrend as the prospect of a vaccine-driven global economic recovery lessens the need for safe havens.
+The single currency has already been gaining against the dollar, which many analysts believe has entered a cyclical downtrend as near-zero U.S interest rates and the prospect of a vaccine-driven global economic recovery lessens the need for safe havens.

 An added hurdle for the dollar will be the Federal Reserve's policy meeting on Dec.
 15-16.
 The market is assuming the central bank will merely refine its forward guidance on policy rather than buying more bonds or "twisting" its portfolio to add more longer-dated debt.